gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

    The wording of this question is a bit vague because it is not clear what is meant by "can be accessed by".
 Expect such wording in the real exam as well.
 Our guess is that it means what variables of class `AceesssTest` can be accessed using the reference named `ref`.

-   Since a public member is always accessible to every one, `ref.d()` is definitely correct. private is only accessible within that class, therefore, b cannot be accessed from anywhere outside of class `AccessTest`.
+   Since a public member is always accessible to everyone, `ref.d()` is definitely correct. private is only accessible within that class, therefore, b cannot be accessed from anywhere outside of class `AccessTest`.
 A default (aka package protected) member is accessible only from members of the same package.
 Since `AccessTester` is in a different package `a` cannot be accessed from `AccessTester` either.

    Now, the question is only about the method `c()`.
 A protected member is inherited by a subclass and it is therefore accessible in the subclass.
 However, in the words of Java Language Specification, protected members of a class are accessible outside the package only in subclasses of that class, and only when they are fields of objects that are being implemented by the code that is accessing them.